asuc-octo/berkeleytime/docs/src/core/infrastructure/README.md

 Welcome to the infrastructure section.

 > [!NOTE]
-> Infrastructure concepts tends to be more complex than application concepts.
+> Infrastructure concepts tend to be more complex than application concepts.
 Don't be discouraged if a large amount of content in the infrastructure section is confusing!

 ## What is Infrastructure?

 ![application-infrastructure-layers](./assets/app-infra-layer.svg)

-Infrastructure relates to the services, tools, and abstractions that the application layer is deployed on top of.
+Software infrastructure refers to the services and tools that create an underlying layer of abstractions that the application is developed on.
+Compared to the application layer, infrastructure is significantly more broad in its responsibilities, although these responsibilities are more common in software development.

-While common application-layer services, such as the backend and frontend services, relate to Berkeleytime application-specific tasks, the infrastructure-layer services relate to more generalized software development tasks, such as service deployment, system design, and developer experience.
+> [!IMPORTANT]

-In addition, we tend to use open-source services and tools to solve infrastructure-layer tasks instead of creating in-house tools.
-The motivation behind this philosophy is to not reinvent the wheel—there is little open-source software like Berkeleytime, but there are many databases, caches, reverse proxies, etc. that we can use.
+> We aim to use a **small** set of **existing** solutions with large communities.
+This philosophy reduces the [cognitive load](https://thevaluable.dev/cognitive-load-theory-software-developer/) on each developer and simplifies the onboarding process.
+This approach is valuable for creating long-lasting software, especially when our developers are cycled out after only ~4 years.